Tommy Sheppard (basketball)

-Thomas F. Sheppard (born May 23, 1969) is an American sports executive who is the President of Basketball Operations and general manager of the Washington Wizards of the National Basketball Association (NBA).
+Thomas F. Sheppard (born May 23, 1969) is an American basketball executive.
 A native of New Mexico, he attended New Mexico State University and played for their football team before graduating in 1991.

-Sheppard's NBA career began upon joining the Denver Nuggets' public relations department in 1994.
-He later joined the Wizards as an assistant executive under Ernie Grunfeld in 2003 and was promoted to general manager following his dismissal in 2019.
-Sheppard also serves as their team president.
+Sheppard joined the public relations department of the National Basketball Association's (NBA) Denver Nuggets in 1994.
+He later joined the NBA's Washington Wizards as an assistant executive under general manager Ernie Grunfeld in 2003, and served as their general manager and team president from 2019 to 2023.

 Early life and career

 Sheppard was born in Albuquerque, New Mexico, where he attended St. Pius X High School.
 Sheppard attended New Mexico State University, where he played three years for the New Mexico State Aggies football team, before graduating in 1991.
 Sheppard started his career in sports management, when he accepted a job with the Aggies as a graduate assistant to the sports information director.

 Sheppard would later move to the University of Nevada-Las Vegas, where he served as the sports information director for the UNLV Rebels for three seasons.